-- Have you done homework, such as reading about housebreaking, training, behavioural problems, and daily care of a dog?
-And what kinds of dogs are best for you and your family?
+- Have you done your homework, such as reading about housebreaking, training, behavioural problems, and the daily care of a dog?
+Do you know what kinds of dogs are best for you and your family?
 (See suggested reading at the end.)

 - Will your working hours allow enough time to provide the care and exercise a dog needs every day?